 Elbio Rosselli, the then-permanent representative of Uruguay to the United Nations, signed the TPNW at a high-level ceremony in New York when it opened for signature on 20 September 2017.

-In an address to the United Nations following the signing ceremony, the minister of foreign affairs of Uruguay, Rodolfo Nin Novoa, called on “all countries to sign this instrument, which aims to ensure a decent life for future generations”.
+In an address to the United Nations following the ceremony, the then-minister of foreign affairs of Uruguay, Rodolfo Nin Novoa, called on “all countries to sign this instrument, which aims to ensure a decent life for future generations”.

-Rosselli deposited the country’s instrument of ratification with the UN secretary-general on 25 July 2018.
-Uruguay was the 13th state to ratify or accede to the TPNW.
+Rosselli deposited Uruguay’s instrument of ratification with the UN secretary-general on 25 July 2018.
+Uruguay was the 13th state to ratify or accede to the treaty.

 Elbio Rosselli, the then-permanent representative of Uruguay to the United Nations, signs the TPNW in 2017.
 Photo: ICAN

-Rosselli deposits the instrument of ratification in 2018.
+Rosselli deposits Uruguay’s instrument of ratification in 2018.
 Photo: UNOLA

 Implementation